 Melissa believes that white people are responsible for learning about and dismantling the racist systems of oppression that we created and perpetuate.
 From an early age, Melissa had an interest in justice, but working as an environmental educator in Oakland, California transformed her thinking around racism and justice and inspired her to do more.

 Melissa has worked as an educator and facilitator for nearly two decades, focusing on racial equity since 2005.
 She has supported organization-wide strategic planning processes; facilitated year-long evaluation models for non-profit organizations; galvanized a university task force around supporting undocumented students; taught public speaking with an equity lens to college freshmen; and led hundreds of workshops, trainings, and conversations racial equity, implicit bias, decolonization, and more.

-Before serving for five years as the Associate Director in the Office of Diversity and Inclusion at Humboldt State University, Melissa came to this work via the nonprofit and environmental education fields.
+Before serving for five years as the Associate Director in the Office of Diversity, Equity, and Inclusion at Cal Poly Humboldt, Melissa came to this work via the nonprofit and environmental education fields.
 She was the Director of Education at NatureBridge Golden Gate (formerly Headlands Institute), and has also worked as an educator, program coordinator, program evaluator, curriculum developer, and grant writer with Save The Bay in Oakland, and with Crissy Field Center, Literacy for Environmental Justice, and the Sierra Club in San Francisco.